Jordan A. Thomas: Private whistleblower representation

 After leaving the SEC, Thomas joined Labaton Sucharow LLP as a partner.
 He founded and chairs a national legal practice exclusively devoted to protecting and advocating for whistleblowers who report possible securities violations to the SEC.
-The practice is now organized in the firm of SEC Whistleblower Advocates PLLC.
+The practice, SEC Whistleblower Advocates, is now part of DiCello Levitt LLP.

 In explaining his decision to leave the Commission, Thomas said, "I believe the SEC whistleblower program will revolutionize the way the SEC enforces the securities laws.
 And having helped give birth to the program, I would like to be part of seeing it be successful."

 In private practice, he has risen to national prominence.
 The Wall Street Journal has described him as "one of the most prominent attorneys representing whistleblowers before the government."
 Likewise, NPR has referred to him as "one of the top whistleblower lawyers in the country."
 And the New York Times has described his team as "one of the top legal practices in the country representing corporate whistle-blowers."
 Over the years, he represented the first officer of a public company to win an SEC whistleblower award, the first SEC whistleblower to receive criminal immunity and the first SEC whistleblower to receive an award because his company retaliated against him.
 In 2018, his clients won the then-largest SEC Whistleblower award in history for a single case, $83 million.